Renew your registration for 2019-2020

 (search your email using our full email address [email protected] and "password" as search terms).
 Your username is your 4-digit registration number with a V in front, e.g. V0000.
 If you cannot find your sign-in details, you can re-set your password via the Forgot my password or my username links on the VetConsole.
 If you do not receive re-set emails you may have changed your email address or our re-set email may have gone to your junk email folder.
 For assistance, call us on 9620 7444 or email.

-B. When you are signed into the VetConsole, check that your contact details are up to date
+B. When you are signed into the VetConsole, check your contact details

 - Is your email address up to date?
 We will email renewal reminders to you.